Overview Of Navicular Fracture Of The Wrist

 Bone stimulator.
 In some cases, your doctor may recommend the use of a bone stimulator to assist in fracture healing.
 This small device delivers low-intensity ultrasonic or pulsed electromagnetic waves that stimulate healing.

 Reduction.
-During this procedure, your doctor will administer an anesthetic or anesthesia and attempt to manipulate the bone back into its proper position.
+During this procedure, your doctor will administer an anesthetic or anesthesia and manipulate the bone back into its proper position.
 In some cases, this is done using a limited incision and special guided instruments.
 In other cases, it is performed through an open incision with direct manipulation of the fracture.
 For some fractures, your doctor may use a tiny camera called an “arthroscope” to aid in the reduction.

 Internal fixation.
 During this procedure, metal implants—including screws and/or wires—are used to hold the scaphoid in place until the bone is fully healed.